 THE ROOTS OF THE EMERGENCY CARE ATTITUDE

 The media constantly glorifies allopathic drug medical care, which is now the dominant system of medical care in all Westernized nations.
-It is built around finding “entities” called diseases, and then exorcising them.
-This is its entire stock in trade.
-This is what we see on television, magazines, newspapers, the internet and elsewhere.
+It is built around identifying “entities” called diseases, and then exorcising them using various remedies.
+This methodology is taught on television, magazines, newspapers, the internet and elsewhere.

-Laziness is the other large reason why many people do not take an interest in their health until a crisis occurs.
-People are not taught in school that our bodies are machines, and like any machine, the parts will wear out much faster if they are not lubricated, nourished and otherwise maintained in proper working order.
+Laziness is another reason why many people do not take an interest in their health until a crisis occurs.
+People are not taught in school that our bodies are machines.
+Much like any machine, the parts will wear out much faster if they are not lubricated, nourished and otherwise maintained in proper working order.

 Drama.
-The other factor that plays into the emergency medical care drama, as it were, is that some people love drama.
-This may sound odd, but it is true.
+Another factor that plays into the emergency medical care paradigm is that some people love drama.
 The body can provide plenty of this drama, especially if health is poor.
 The desire for drama can thus feed the emergency medical care mentality.

 HOW TO HELP PEOPLE TRANSITION FROM THE EMERGENCY ATTITUDE TO THE PREVENTIVE ATTITUDE

-This is one of our challenges if we want people to stay with a nutritional balancing program.
-Here are just a few suggestions, and I’ll add more as we think of them:
+This is one of our challenges if we want people to stay with a development program.
+Here are a few suggestions:

 1. Make it fun, or at least enjoyable as much as possible.